 If your packing peanuts are made of Styrofoam, you can probably recycle them in your local area.
 Many companies, such as FedEx, UPS, and many others are offering pick up of peanuts at your home at no charge.

 Many of them have organized drop-off centers where you can take your packing peanuts.

 Packing peanuts disposal is determined by the type of it.
 If you have doubts about how to dispose of packing peanuts, first you need to know do you have biodegradable peanuts or not.

 To test it, put a few pieces of packing peanuts into water.
-If the material starts to dissolve, you have organic packing peanuts and it can be put into the compost bin.
+If the material starts to dissolve, you have organic packing peanuts and they can be put into the compost bin.
 If you have non-biodegradable packing peanuts, there are a few options for you, so take the next steps.

 Contact a packing supply company.
 Many companies, such as FedEx, or UPS are in high demand for packing peanuts.